 It is indeed sad when anyone leaves the fellowship of God's people, for whatever reason.
 Still, I see a difference in how to respond depending on the reason.
+If it is a reaction to God renewing the ing to accept support along our journey of holiness.

 If it is a reaction to God renewing the lives and work of his people, the response is not to stop the work of the Spirit but help people deal with transformation.
-When we live in a fellowship where there is trust and love, most people will be willing to accept support along our journey of holiness.
+When we live in a fellowship where there is trust and love, most people will be will-